wytlines100/UnverifiedV2/README.md

 1. Install a Userscript manager such as Tampermonkey for your browser.
 (Make sure Allow UserScripts is on!)
 2. Add a new script in Tampermonkey and paste all of `client.js`.
 3. Save the script and make sure it is enabled.
 (Ctrl S)
-4. Visit miniblox.io the client will initialize automatically.
+4. Visit miniblox.io the client will initialize automatically (Notification at top should appear)
 5. Press the Right Shift key to open or close the client menu.

 ## Known Limitations